Do you feel like this when it comes to couponing?

-When I first started using coupons a little over a year ago, I knew nothing.
+That’s how I felt when I first started using coupons.
+I knew nothing.
 Zilch.
 Zero.
 I assumed that as long as two coupons weren’t exactly the same, I could use as many as I wanted on one item.

 That’s why when I found a good deal on diapers, I gathered every single printable, store, and manufacturer’s coupon I could find and plopped down about 12 coupons–to use on one package of diapers.